Navigator DFE for Duraflex has 2 buffers with some choices.

 page pool of 12gb.

 underrun trigger 10%

 Now we will take a few more minutes to start the press while we fill these buffers, but then we'll have 450 pages buffered up.
 This gives us a bigger head of steam and a better chance to make it through.
-We'll have over 8 times more leeway (435 pages buffered before the underrun trigger instead of 53 pages) so, at the expense of a little extra start up time, the press should pause a lot less.
+We'll have over 8 times more leeway (435 pages buffered before the underrun trigger instead of 53 pages) so, at the expense of some extra start up time, the press will pause less.

 Example case 2.
-I run very short run jobs with job chaining.
+We do very short run jobs with job chaining.

 See a definition of job chaining and some more use cases here.

 With smaller jobs, the time taken to build up several pages in the RIP buffer can cause the job chain to break because the printer sees not enough pages have been transferred to the printer in time for the chain.

 First of all, how would you recognize this situation?
 Big pauses in between jobs while the printer does cleaning and maintenance.

 When you noticed your small jobs often fail to chain you had StreamOnStart set off (=0), Print Buffer Start Trigger at 50% and Page Pool at 4gb.

 You are running 5 jobs in a row that you want chained but they do not chain.